kapilsipl/sipl-react-native/README.md

  For authentication purpose, we have used SwitchNavigator.
 Please read the official docs for react-navigation for better understanding.

  Please see the working of registration screen in case you need to add the validations.

+ NOTE: Please use multiline commenting throughout the app.